 With regard to the methylreductase, we will continue efforts to express the M. marburgensis and ANME enzymes in M. maripaludis, and to add activator genes as necessary.
 In addition, we are concentrating on the M. maripaludis enzyme itself since activation should not be an issue.
 Multiple strategies concentrating on the expression the McrA subunit should enable us to produce variants of this subunit for biochemical analyses.

-Aim 2: With respect to Aim 2, our completed genome scale flux balance model of M. maripaludis predicts gene knockout lethality with 90% accuracy and, based on our new growth yield data, can predict growth yields within 20% error over a range of growth rates.
-Having reached our first two milestones, we focused on strain designs, testing several proposed manual designs and not yet finding any that were predicted to be both stoichiometrically and energetically feasible.
-So, this work continues.
-We also are working on some implementation challenges with a more global optimization approach that we hope to have solved within the next month (we aren’t quite sure where the error is yet).
-Following a period of difficulty using our original strain design algorithm, we have recently switched to using a Kbase implementation, a change that should immediately aid us with our designs.
-We also used our model to hypothesize about the activity of the Eha/Ehb hydrogenases and predict that these anaplerotic reactions should be overexpressed or supplemented with another hydrogenase in order to achieve methanotrophic growth.
+Aim 2: Our completed genome scale flux balance model of M. maripaludis has already reached its accuracy targets for predicting gene knockout lethality and growth yields over a range of methane secretion rates.
+Moreover, we have previously reported that adding a ferredoxin:hydrogen oxidoreductase allows us to predict stoichiometrically feasible conversion of methane to methanol.
+The remaining challenge is to use our model to predict energetically feasible methane oxidation via the addition of reduction pathways.
+In the past quarter, we addressed this challenge by simulating methane oxidation in concert with three different reduction pathways commonly found in nature: sulfate reduction to sulfide, nitrate reduction to nitrite, and ferric ion reduction to ferrous ions.
+Based upon these simulations, we predicted only nitrate reduction to be both stoichiometrically and energetically feasible for coupling to methane oxidation.
+Our model suggests that at standard 1 mM metabolite effective concentrations, 0.66 mol NO3 reduced/mol CH4 oxidized would be sufficient to drive our desired conversion.

 Aim 3: With respect to Aim 3, we are working with the Leigh laboratory to quantify expression levels to aid in optimizing our assay.
 We also are trouble-shooting the steady-state assay for reverse methanogenesis that couples Thiol:Fumarate Reductase (TFR) to MCR.
 Although we have purified this enzyme and demonstrated its activity and cofactor composition, coupling of the enzyme to MCR has been problematic.